Right to Choose ADHD: What SENCOs Need to Know in 2026

 Step four: Share evidence objectively with the assessing clinician.
 If the RTC provider has not sought school observations, the SENCO can contact them directly to share the school's evidence.
 Most providers welcome this.
 The aim is not to challenge the diagnosis but to ensure the clinician has the full picture, including what is working in school and what is not.
 This supports better clinical recommendations and reduces the risk of recommendations that do not reflect the educational context.

 Step five: Implement recommended adjustments where appropriate and review in six weeks.
-If the diagnosis is confirmed and the diagnostic report includes classroom recommendations, the SENCO should assess which adjustments are already in place, which are new and appropriate given the school-based evidence, and which require further consideration.
-A six-week review meeting with parents confirms what has been implemented and what the impact has been.
-This graduated approach is consistent with the Assess, Plan, Do, Review cycle at the heart of the graduated approach and the SEND Code of Practice (2015).
+If the diagnosis is confirmed and the report includes classroom recommendations, the SENCO should check which adjustments are already in place, which are new and appropriate, and which require further consideration.

-SENCOs need to be able to explain this clearly to families without appearing to block statutory provision.
-The following framing is useful: "A diagnosis tells us about your child's neurological profile.
-An EHCP is about the educational evidence: what the school has already tried, what impact it has had, and whether the level of support needed is beyond what schools are typically funded to provide.
-We need to build that educational evidence base, and we want to do that with you."
+SENCOs need a calm way to explain this to families.
+Try: "A diagnosis tells us about your child's neurological profile.
+An EHCP is about educational evidence: what the school has tried, what impact it has had, and whether the level of support needed is beyond what schools are typically funded to provide."

 It is also worth knowing that LAs have a legal duty to carry out an EHC needs assessment when requested by a parent, even if the school does not initiate the request.
 Parents can request an assessment directly.
 If a family chooses to do this, the SENCO's role is to provide the school's evidence to the LA as part of the assessment process, not to determine whether the request is appropriate.